Skip to navigation Skip to content

 • meet the PPL income test.
 For the PPL income test threshold, see Paid Parental Leave - income limits

-• notify that they have applied to register the child's birth.
-Exception: This does not apply if the child is:
+• notify that they had applied to register the child's birth.
+Exception: This did not apply if the child was:

 • adopted